What is Autism? What is Autism Spectrum Disorder?

 While many interventions for autism exist, only some have been shown to be effective through scientific research.
 Interventions that researchers have shown to be effective are called evidence-based practices.
 The National Professional Development Center (NPDC) uses rigorous criteria to determine whether a practice is evidence-based.
 Currently, the Center has identified 27 evidence-based practices.
 Please note that every identified practice is not necessarily appropriate for every learner.
 Practices are most effective when carefully matched to a learner’s specific needs and characteristics.
 More information about each of these evidence-based practices can be found on the NPDC website.

-VCU-ACE is a state and national leader in developing, cultivating, and disseminating knowledge to increase implementation of research-based practice needed to effectively support individuals with autism spectrum disorder to lead quality lives in their home, school, community and work.
+The VCU Autism Center for Excellence (VCU-ACE) is a state and national leader in developing, cultivating, and disseminating knowledge to increase implementation of research-based practice needed to effectively support individuals with autism spectrum disorder to lead quality lives in their home, school, community and work.